aelred/graql-haskell-blog/README.md

 example, `$x isa person, has first-name "Alice"` is comprised of two *properties*: `isa person` and `has first-name "Alice"`.

-*variables* and *names* are just strings.
+*variables* and *names* are strings.
 Variables are displayed with a prefixed `$`.

 You can add a *select* statement after a *match query* and the result is also a